-From the field to the shelf
+From field to shelf

 The podcast for sustainable agricultural supply chains